-Valerie says that HealthInfoNet saves her time and considers it to be the ‘best tool in her toolbox’ for patient care.
-In addition to the reduced time spent requesting and receiving faxes, HealthInfoNet also has eliminated printing records and files.
-She simply pulls up a record and documents right from HealthInfoNet.
-This helps her quickly prepare non-VA patient information in advance of appointments.
-She pulls up what the provider needs to order a new medication, enter a non-formulary request, or enter a referral to a specialist.
-Valerie has been with the VA over 20 years; first in Battle Creek Michigan then in Durham North Carolina.
-She then worked at Togus and now the Bangor VA outpatient clinic.
+Valerie says that HealthInfoNet saves her time, considering it to be the “best tool in the toolbox” for patient care.
+Not only does HealthInfoNet reduce the amount of time Valerie spends requesting and receiving faxes, but it has also eliminated her need to print records and files.
+Valerie simply pulls up a record in the HIE and documents directly from the system.
+This is particularly helpful when she needs to quickly prepare non-VA patient information in advance of their appointments.
+Whether it’s information necessary to order a new medication, enter a non-formulary request, or enter a referral to a specialist, HealthInfoNet puts valuable information at Valerie’s fingertips for effective and efficient care management.

 Julie Racine, PMHNP-BC, Psychiatric Nurse Practitioner

-Julie uses HIN on a daily basis in her private practice in Sherman, Maine to improve care coordination between her and other providers.
-She finds value in the ease of accessing tests that the patient has already had and the ability to view their complete medical history.
-Overall, access to HIN has resulted in less time waiting for records and improved patient outcomes.
+Julie uses HealthInfoNet on a daily basis in her private practice to improve care coordination among her team of providers.
+She finds value in the ease of accessing tests that patients have already had performed and the ability to view patients’ complete medical history.
+Access to the HIE has resulted in Julie waiting less time for records and improved patient outcomes.

 Breanna Graham, Health Information Associate, Northeast Cardiology Associates (NECA)